 The program is intended for students interested in a career in the economic development of lower- and middle-income countries and in transition economies, including working as policy analysts and decision-makers in government, nonprofit institutions, international organizations, and the private sector.
 The MA GDE is a STEM-designated degree program.

 Applicants to this program should have, or be expecting, a bachelor’s degree in economics, economics and mathematics, or a closely related discipline (from an institution recognized by the Graduate School of Arts & Sciences).

 Candidates must complete a minimum of 12 semester courses (48 credits).
-Requirements in quantitative methods and micro- and macroeconomic theory are the same as those for the MA in Economics.
+Requirements in quantitative methods and micro- and macroeconomic theory, statistics, and econometrics are the same as those for the MA in Economics.
 The course requirements are as follows:

 - Three core courses in global development policy